Rhxthx/Web_Scrapping/README.md

 🛒 Amazon Product Scraper

-A Python script to scrape product details from Amazon (Title, Price, Rating, Reviews, Availability) and save them to out.csv.
+A Python script to scrape product details from Amazon (Title, Price, Rating, Reviews, Availability) and save them to Result.csv.

 🚀 Features